-In this section it has been mentioned that “No person shall receive an amount of three lakh rupees or more— (a) in aggregate from a person in a day; or (b) in respect of a single transaction; or (c) in respect of transactions relating to one event or occasion from a person, otherwise than by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account.
+In this section it has been mentioned that “No person shall receive an amount of two lakh rupees or more— (a) in aggregate from a person in a day; or (b) in respect of a single transaction; or (c) in respect of transactions relating to one event or occasion from a person, otherwise than by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account.

 It has been provided that the provisions of this section shall not apply to (i) any receipt by— (a) Government; (b) any banking company, post office savings bank or co-operative bank; (ii) transactions of the nature referred to in section 269SS; (iii) such other persons or class of persons or receipts, which the Central Government may, by notification in the Official Gazette, specify.

 In the memorandum, the heading given is “Restriction on cash transactions”.
 The relevant description given is that “Black money is generally transacted in cash and large amount of unaccounted wealth is stored and used in form of cash.
 In order to achieve the mission of the Government to move towards a less cash economy to reduce generation and circulation of black money, it is proposed to insert section 269ST”.
 Thus, the main aim is to restrict cash transactions.
 The cash transactions can happen only in the case of money and not in the case of receipt in kind.
 Therefore, logically it can be inferred from those provisions that section 269ST is in respect of money only.

 It is also mentionable here that similar type of restrictive provisions are contained in Section 269SS also.
 It has been specifically mentioned there that they are applicable only in respect of “Sum of money” and not otherwise.
 This reason also support the above view.

 Some peoples have an another view that the above provisions are applicable to the receipt of anything in kind also.
 The base of this alternate view is that in the Section 269ST the word “Amount” is used and not a word “Sum”.
 The word amount is vide and covers both cash and kind whereas the word sum covers only sum of money.
-In this regard, the opinion of the author is that in this case the legislature has not made any distinction between these words.
-In Section 269ST the word “Amount” has been used whereas in the Section 271DA, the word “Sum” has been used.
+The author do not agree with this another view due to the reasons that – (a) firstly, the legislature has not made any distinction between these two words.
+In Section 269ST the word “Amount” has been used whereas in the related Section 271DA, the word “Sum” has been used.
 Therefore, this criteria do no appears here to be meaningful. (b) Secondly, this alternate view appears to have been generated from the wordings of section 56 where the word “Sum” has been used for sum of money.
 In this regard it is mentionable here that in that section the word “sum” has been used only for “money” merely because for movable and immovable properties there are different clauses in section 56 itself.
 Therefore, the second base of the alternate view also do not appears to be tenable.

 However, CBDT should make clarification on this issue to avoid inconvenience to the peoples.